Get Involved

 These volunteers then attend the table and connect community members with our resources, materials, upcoming events, and more!
 All materials will be provided and there are 2 training sessions every Spring to go over expectations and talking points, as well as commonly asked questions.
 You will only be required to attend one hour long session per year.

-For more information, you can view the overview sheet here or contact our Volunteer and Restoration Manager Caitlin Costello at caitlin@tualatinriverkeepers.org.
+For more information, you can view the overview sheet here or contact our Volunteer and Restoration Manager, Erik Horngren, at erik@tualatinriverkeepers.org.

 Paddle Trip Leader